just214/tailwind-cheatsheet/README.md

 > Last updated on November 9th, 2020 for TailwindCSS v1.9.6

 This README contains a complete list of the TailwindCSS class names for a quick reference.
-Go ahead, try a `cmd+f` search.

-It also contains a more condensed, printable one-page version:
+There is also a more condensed, printable one-page jpg version:

 ![Printable TailwindCSS Cheatsheet](https://github.com/gojutin/tailwindcss-cheatsheet/blob/main/printable-tailwindcss-cheatsheet.jpg?raw=true)